xuanxu/theoj/README.md

 # The Open Journal
-A library to manage editorial objects used by the open jounals review process
+A library to manage editorial objects used by the open journals review process